Manage clinic capacity and reduce strokes with Inhealthcare’s INR self-testing service

 The Inhealthcare INR self-testing service transforms how patients on warfarin are monitored.
 Patients no longer have to attend frequent and inconvenient clinic appointments, but are able to self-test at home using a Roche CoaguChek®.

 Patients can relay readings back to their nurse via an automated telephone, email, SMS or our mobile app – My Inhealthcare.
 The My Inhealthcare app connects to the Bluetooth enabled Roche CoaguChek INRange, meaning readings automatically populate within the app.
 The app can also be used with the CoaguChek XS and is available on both Apple and Android.

 Our range of communication channels gives patients choice, maximizing engagement, convenience and uptake of the service.

 The readings feed into decision support software including 4S DAWN and INRstar where the next dose is calculated.
 Patients are then automatically sent their next warfarin dose and date and time of next test via their communication channel of choice.
-All readings are fed directly into the patient record on clinical systems including SystmOne or EMIS Web.
+All readings are fed directly into leading GP systems.
 If readings fall outside of pre-determined clinical parameters, alerts can be generated to the appropriate NHS team.
 The GP is able to refer the patient onto the service directly through the patient record, removing the need to log onto multiple systems.